cosinelabspvtltd/FaceDetect/README.md

 ## License

-FeshDetect is available under the MIT license.
+FaceDetect is available under the MIT license.
 See the LICENSE file for more info.